Selena: Murder

 In the days before Selena's death, Saldívar delayed handing over the bank statements and financial records by saying she had been physically and sexually assaulted in Mexico.
 Saldívar, along with Selena, appeared at a medical clinic on March 31, 1995, ostensibly to have Saldívar examined for an assault which she claimed happened to her in Monterrey.
 (Note: Testimony given by nurse Carla Anthony at the Saldívar trial indicated that Saldívar and Selena's visit to her clinic occurred March 24, not March 31.
 The predominance of other sources indicate that Nurse Anthony is mistaken.)
 During that visit, Saldívar was given a brief physical examination by the clinic's doctor, but this did not include a gynecological exam specifically done in cases of sexual assault.
-It was suggested by nurse Carla Anthony that Saldívar needed to have the rape exam in San Antonio for three reasons: Saldívar was a resident of San Antonio, the clinic they were currently at was in Corpus Christi, and the assault occurred in Mexico.
+Nurse Carla Anthony suggested that Saldívar needed to have the rape exam in San Antonio for three reasons: Saldívar was a resident of San Antonio, the clinic they were currently at was in Corpus Christi, and the assault occurred in Mexico.

 Afterward, Selena again met with Saldívar in her motel room at the Days Inn in Corpus Christi.
 At the motel, Selena demanded the financial papers.
-At 11:48 a.m.
-(CST), Saldívar got a gun from her purse and pointed it at Selena.
+At 11:48 a.m., Saldívar got a gun from her purse and pointed it at Selena.
 As Selena attempted to flee, Saldívar shot her once on the right lower shoulder, severing the subclavian artery and causing a severe loss of blood.
 Critically wounded, Selena ran towards the lobby, leaving a 392 ft trail of blood.
 She collapsed on the floor as the clerk called the emergency services, with Saldívar still chasing after her and calling her a "bitch".
 Before collapsing, Selena named Saldívar as her assailant and gave the number of the room where she had been shot.
 Meanwhile, Saldívar attempted to leave in her pickup truck.
 She was spotted by a responding police cruiser.
 She surrendered after a nearly nine-and-a-half-hour standoff with police and the FBI.
-By that time hundreds of fans had gathered at the scene.
+By that time, hundreds of fans had gathered at the scene.
 Many wept as police took Saldívar away.